 NIA takes over case against Davinder Singh, three Hizbul terrorists

-New Delhi, Jan 18: The National Investigation Agency has taken over the case against DSP Davinder Singh and three Hizbul Mujahideen operatives.
+New Delhi, Jan 18: The National Investigation Agency (NIA) has taken over the case against DSP Davinder Singh and three Hizbul Mujahideen operatives.

 The NIA re-registered the case originally filed by the Jammu and Kashmir police based on the instructions of the Ministry of Home Affairs.

 Singh is alleged to have brought Naveed Babu, Mir Irfan and Rafi Rather from Shopian to Srinagar on Friday evening.
 On Saturday, they set out to Jammu, from where they were planning on going to New Delhi.
-However before he could leave, the police arrested him sources familiar with the developments confirmed to OneIndia.
+However, before he could leave, the police arrested him sources familiar with the developments confirmed to OneIndia.

 Davinder Singh stripped of Sher-e-Kashmir medal